ljr1981/json_ext/README.md

     create requestor.make_from_json (al_object.representation)
   end

-The `json_object_to_json_reference_subject' call attempts to locate the "requestor" subobject reference attribute in the `l_object'.
+The `json_object_to_json_reference_subject` call attempts to locate the "requestor" subobject reference attribute in the `l_object`.
 If it finds it, it creates the corresponding JSON_OBJECT and returns it as the Result of the call.
-If we get back an attached object, then we can call the `make_from_json' feature of the REQUESTOR class with the {JSON_OBJECT}.representation STRING Result, which is the JSON string representation of our resulting subordinate JSON_OBJECT.
+If we get back an attached object, then we can call the `make_from_json` feature of the REQUESTOR class with the {JSON_OBJECT}.representation STRING Result, which is the JSON string representation of our resulting subordinate JSON_OBJECT.